 After a good night’s rest, you can stay cool during your work day with this fan for your home desk.
 It’s super compact so it won’t get in the way, and the little fans can be tilted to ensure you get the best breezy angle.

-Not only does this Dyson find keep you cool, it will also keep your air clean!
+Not only does this Dyson find keep you cool, but it will also keep your air clean!